-In accordance with the terms of the Company's line of credit agreement with General Electric Capital Corporation ("GE Capital"), the Company is obligated to maintain a certificate of deposit with the lender.
+In accordance with the terms of the Company's former line of credit agreement with General Electric Capital Corporation ("GE Capital"), the Company was obligated to maintain a certificate of deposit with the lender.
 In January 2012, GE Capital reduced the amount of the Company's certificate of deposit.
+In April 2012, following the Company's final payment of the remaining loan balance in March 2012, GE Capital returned the remaining balance of the certificate of deposit to the Company.

-The balance of the certificate of deposit, which the Company classifies as restricted cash, was as follows (in thousands):
+The balance of the certificate of deposit, which the Company classified as restricted cash, was as follows (in thousands):

-March 31, December 31,
+September 30, December 31,

 2012 2011

-Certificate of deposit classified as restricted cash \$ 51 \$ 196
+Certificate of deposit classified as restricted cash \$ - \$ 196